Membership approved June 8, 2023. This version supersedes any and all previous documents.

 The Club's Officers, consisting of the President, Vice President, Secretary, Treasurer, and AKC delegate shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

 (b) The Vice President shall have the duties and exercise the powers of the President in case of the President's death, absence, incapacity, resignation, or expulsion.
 The VP is to preside over and manage the regional VPs and affiliated clubs, take an accounting of their actives, help them properly represent the breed and present a written report to the BOD in the first quarter of each yr. regarding such.
-Position requirements in addition to those stated above: Served for at least one full term as an officer or director of the CCAA.
+Position requirements in addition to those stated Article 3 section 1(a): Served for at least one full term as an officer or director of the CCAA.

 (d) The Treasurer shall collect and receive all moneys due or belonging to the Club.
 Moneys shall be deposited in a bank approved by the Board, in the name of the Club.
 The books shall at all times be open to inspection by the Board; a report shall be given quarterly of the condition of the Club's finances, including every item of receipt or payment not before reported; In the first quarter chronicle, an accounting shall be rendered of all moneys received and expended during the previous fiscal year.
 The Treasurer shall be bonded in such amount as the Board of Directors shall determine.
 Treasurer will work in corporation with Director #5 to ensure dues are processed efficiently.
-Position requirements: Position requirements are the minimum listed above.
+Position requirements: Position requirements are the minimum listed Article 3 section 1(a).

 Section 2 b.
 Each Director shall be responsible for certain areas in addition to their respective capacities both with regard to the Club and its meetings and the Board and its meetings.
 The Board shall assign such areas to each director.